johanhedin/nanoca/doc/SMARTCARD.md

 nanoca sign /tmp/my_name.csr /tmp/my_name.crt
 ```

-You can inspect the newly created certificate with `openssl` with the `x509` command:
+You can inspect the newly created certificate with the `openssl x509` command:

 ```console
 openssl x509 -noout -text -in /tmp/my_name.crt
 ```

 You now have a signed certificate.
-The next step is to put it into the card.
+The next step is to put it onto the card.
-The file `/tmp/my_name.csr` is not needed any more and can be removed.
+The file `/tmp/my_name.csr` is not needed anymore and can be removed.

 ## Write certificate to the smart card
-The final step is to write your certificate into the card:
+The final step is to write your certificate onto the card:

 ```console
 pkcs15-init --store-certificate /tmp/my_name.crt --label "My Name"